Cannes/25

 This summer, I returned to Chile 🇨🇱.
 It was a completely different experience, and now I can’t wait to go back and continue the journey where I left off.

-Upon arriving in Santiago, I took a brief city tour around the Vitacura neighborhood, where I was staying.
-The area is one of the most recommended places to stay, second only to Providencia, the favorite among Brazilian travelers.
-Personally, I didn’t find it bad, especially because of the hotel’s location, but Vitacura does have some limitations.
+When I arrived in Santiago, I took a short city tour around the Vitacura neighborhood, where I was staying.
+The area is one of the top places to stay, second only to Providencia — the favorite among Brazilian travelers.
+Personally, I didn’t think it was bad, mainly thanks to the hotel’s location, but Vitacura does come with a few drawbacks.

-As an upscale neighborhood (which, of course, doesn’t align with my usual preferences), the main downside is the lack of public transportation options.
-There is no metro in Vitacura, and the nearest station was at least a 30-minute walk away.
-Additionally, only two or three bus lines passed in front of the hotel.
+Since it’s an upscale neighborhood (which, of course, isn’t really my style), the biggest downside is the lack of public transportation.
+There’s no metro in Vitacura, and the nearest station was at least a 30-minute walk away.
+On top of that, only two or three bus lines passed by the hotel.
 Another drawback is that both markets and restaurants are quite expensive, so I decided to explore other areas to save money.
-On that note, I must highlight that my Wise* and Nomad* cards worked perfectly for financial transactions in Santiago.
+By the way, both my Wise* and Nomad* cards worked flawlessly for all transactions in Santiago.

 Given these conditions, I decided to split my city tour of Santiago into two days.
-Despite being over 3 km from the city center, the distance wasn’t an issue for me, as I love walking.
+Despite being over 3 km from the city center, the distance wasn’t an issue for me — I love walking.
 I revisited many familiar places and discovered new ones, which gave me a fresh perspective on the city.

 Vale Nevado and Farellones

-I visited Valle Nevado and Farellones, the famous ski resorts located in the Andes Mountains within the commune of Lo Barnechea.
-The scenery is spectacular, with golden light illuminating the peaks and transforming the landscape into a true masterpiece.
+I visited Valle Nevado and Farellones — two famous ski resorts in the Andes Mountains, located in the Lo Barnechea commune.
+The scenery was spectacular, with golden light illuminating the peaks and transforming the landscape into a true masterpiece.

-Although it was outside the snow season, I joined the Andes Sunset tour, which offers the incredible experience of watching the sunset from the mountains themselves.
+Even though it wasn’t snow season, I joined the Andes Sunset tour — an amazing experience that lets you watch the sunset right from the mountains.

 To top it off, we enjoyed a delicious picnic while soaking in the splendor of nature.